RachaneeSaeng/react-template/README.md

 # ReactTemplate
 Template to create react application with Typescipt + Babel + WebPack + Hot Loader.

-Run below command on command windows to install all modules.
+Run below command in command windows to install all modules specifified in `package.json`.

 `npm install `